edwar281/tmdb-revenue-prediction/README.md

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
 The data used for the analysis comes from [The Movie Database](https://www.themoviedb.org/documentation/api) and has been supplied by kaggle [here](https://www.kaggle.com/c/tmdb-box-office-prediction).
 There is licensing information on the datasets [here](https://www.themoviedb.org/documentation/api/terms-of-use) and [here](https://www.kaggle.com/c/tmdb-box-office-prediction).
-Feel free to use the code as you please and play around with it.